MilchRatchet/Luminary/README.md

 # Licences

 The licence for this code can be found in the `LICENCE` file.

-The `zlib` library is used for the compression part of the `png` routine.
-Its licence can be found in the `zlib` repository.

 The default font provided by `Luminary` is the font `Tuffy` by Ulrich Thatcher which he placed in the `Public Domain`.